-- Have earned a baccalaureate or master's degree from a regionally accredited college or university in a related life sciences discipline and must submit an official transcript from each college or university attended as an undergraduate or graduate student. - a.
+- Have earned a baccalaureate or master's degree from a regionally accredited college or university in a related life sciences discipline and must submit an official transcript from each college or university attended as an undergraduate or graduate student - a.
 Have an overall undergraduate grade point average (GPA) of at least 2.50 on a 4.00 scale including acceptable grades in science course. - b.
 Have coursework or training in statistics, or cell biology, genetics, and/or molecular biology must have been successfully completed within the last five years.
-Applicants may be required to complete additional coursework prior to being permitted to enroll in courses for this graduate program. - Submit official test score reports (taken in the last five (5) years) for the Graduate Record Examination (GRE) which includes verbal and quantitative reasoning and analytical writing.
-Preference is given to those applicants with competitive GRE scores (e.g., 150 Math and 150 Verbal with a 3.5 Writing component.) - 3.
-Provide two (2) current letters of recommendation from faculty, supervisors, and/or colleagues. - 4.
-Provide a current resume or curriculum vitae.

-5. Submit a 300-word statement of purpose explaining their motivation for seeking this Professional Science Master's degree program.
+Applicants may be required to complete additional coursework prior to being permitted to enroll in courses for this graduate program. - 2.
+Submit official test score reports (taken within the last five (5) years) for the Graduate Record Examination (GRE) which includes verbal and quantitative reasoning and analytical writing.
+Preference is given to those applicants with competitive GRE scores (e.g., 150 Math and 150 Verbal with a 3.5 Writing component.)
+The GRE requirement can be waived with three (3) years of relevant professional working experience or previous advanced degrees.
+Professional Science Master's concentration in Biotechnology - Quality Assurance - Provide two (2) current letters of recommendation from faculty, supervisors, and/or colleagues. - 4.
+Provide a current resume or curriculum vitae. - 5.
+Submit a 300-word statement of purpose explaining their motivation for seeking this Professional Science Master's degree program.
 The Graduate Admissions Committee will begin review of applicant materials upon receipt of all required documents.
 Complete applications include: application form, two current letters of recommendation, GRE test scores, 300-word personal statement, and all official undergraduate and graduate transcripts.
 Program Requirements The program requires a minimum of 13 courses: 10 core courses, two elective courses, one 400-hour industry-based capstone internship course.
 Students are admitted to the program in the fall semester and are expected to complete the part-time program in 2.5 years (7 semesters - includes summer).
 Students who begin the program but cannot complete the degree requirements with their incoming cohort may, with the guidance and approval of the Program Director, develop an alternative plan for completion.
 All degree requirements must be completed within six years of entering the program.
 Students who enter the program with appropriate graduate credits may, at the discretion of the Program Director, receive transfer credit for up to two (2) courses in the program.
 However, students cannot receive transfer credit for the capstone internship course.
 Undergraduate Prerequisite Courses: